Your Dream Dress Appointment in 2021

 I normally start each appointment with a chat.
 What your wedding plans are, what shopping you’ve done, how you met your partner, and so on.
 I love getting to know my clients, and it makes it easier for me to help you find your dream dress!
 To limit our exposure to each other I will have you fill out a style quiz where it will help me understand you and your vision so I can pre-select your dresses for your visit.

 When you book an appointment I will send you a confirmation email with the next steps and important information including a link in it to take the quiz.

 How safe will the studio be?

 As safe as I can make it!
-I already have only one dressing room, all cushioned surfaces have been removed for easy sanitizing, dresses will be preselected, all touchpoints will be sanitized between each appointment, a large Austin Air filter will be running all day, there is a larger monitor and zoom camera for you to zoom with family and friends, your physical visit has been focused to 60 minutes (down from 90), all contracts will be signed digitally through your phone as well as payment so we can maintain 6 feet distance at all times and of course hand sanitizer and masks will be worn at all times.
-Limiting the space as well to just 1-2 guests with the bride.
+I already have only one dressing room, all cushioned surfaces have been removed for easy sanitizing, dresses will be preselected, all touchpoints will be sanitized between each appointment, a large Austin Air filter will be running all day, there are a larger monitor and zoom camera for you to zoom with family and friends, your physical visit has been focused to 60 minutes (down from 90), all contracts will be signed digitally through your phone as well as payment so we can maintain 6 feet distance at all times and of course hand sanitizer and masks will be worn at all times.
+Limiting the space as well to just 1 guest with the bride who is in their bubble.
 And the restroom will be closed to avoid any cross-contamination.
 There is a restroom upstairs in the building if you must use it.